 Stab phlebectomy (i.e. microphlebectomy) is a very traditional but effective vein treatment surgery that is used to treat larger varicose vein branch tributaries of the legs.
 Varicose veins are the blue bulging veins that abnormally appear at the surface of the legs just beneath the skin.
 These varicose veins are not only unsightly, but they often cause discomfort as well.
 Leg varicose veins tend to always worsen with time.
 Although there are many types of treatments for varicose veins, including non-surgical options, this traditional vein surgery is a very effective therapy with large varicose veins of the legs.
 We offer other modern non-surgical options such as Varithena treatment as well.

 Traditionally the stab phlebectomy procedure was performed in hospital operating rooms by vascular surgeons.
-But in the modern era, most of these procedures are performed by vascular surgeons/vein surgeons in an office-based surgical suite or in a outpatient surgery center.
+But in the modern era, most of these procedures are performed by vascular surgeons/vein surgeons in an office-based surgical suite or in an outpatient surgery center.
 Our doctors perform these procedures in our office procedure suite as well as in the local surgery centers.

-Our board-certified vascular surgeon has many year of experience performing all type of vein procedures, including vein surgical interventions.
+Our board-certified vascular surgeon has many years of experience performing all types of vein procedures, including vein surgical interventions.
 Dr. Gotvald has performed hundreds of these phlebectomy procedures with excellent cosmetic results and very high patient satisfaction ratings.
-Please contact our vein center to schedule a free no-obligation consultation to discuss stab phlebectomy surgery.
-You can use our email contact option or call us at (512) 339-9100.
+Please contact our vein center to schedule a no-obligation MD consultation to discuss stab phlebectomy surgery.
+You can use our email contact option or call us at (512) 220-5401.